 Turn on the television, open Instagram, sit at a bus stop, and you will be bombarded with messages that your looks could and should be improved upon-if you just buy stuff.
 Individuals' and companies' claims to secrets of success in weight loss, flawless skin, or lifelong virility are not new.
-Ancient Egyptians used makeup as we know it,1 and scientists have documented face and body paint use during the middle Pleistocene, about 130 000 years ago.2 Since the Industrial Age, consumers have created a market for enhancement products.
-Increased rates of literacy and technology advances3 led to a boom in newspaper and magazine sales, and both media were filled with advertisements for patent medicines, including supplements.4
+Ancient Egyptians used makeup as we know it, and scientists have documented face and body paint use during the middle Pleistocene, about 130 000 years ago.
+Since the Industrial Age, consumers have created a market for enhancement products.
+Increased rates of literacy and technology advances led to a boom in newspaper and magazine sales, and both media were filled with advertisements for patent medicines, including supplements.

-From 1906 to 1975, the best resource the public had for evaluating claims about supplements was the Bureau of Investigation of the American Medical Association (AMA).5 Individuals curious about weight loss pills or beauty creams could write to the AMA's chemical laboratory to request information or relay horror stories about the ill effects of their use of such products.
+From 1906 to 1975, the best resource the public had for evaluating claims about supplements was the Bureau of Investigation of the American Medical Association (AMA).
+Individuals curious about weight loss pills or beauty creams could write to the AMA's chemical laboratory to request information or relay horror stories about the ill effects of their use of such products.
 When the AMA investigated, it reported fraudsters to the Better Business Bureau or the US Food and Drug Administration (FDA).
 Due to high demand for its services, however the AMA's lab was pressed to prioritize investigation of supposed cures for cancer and diphtheria.
 Some beauty, diet, and virility products' effectiveness claims were so outrageous that the lab often responded to inquiries about them by stating that any company or physician making such clearly false promises should be reported to state authorities.
-But state medical licensure as we know it today didn't exist until the late 19th century.6 of the AMA Archives.
-Some of its most interesting items are categorized by "ailment" and are described herein.
+But state medical licensure as we know it today didn't exist until the late 19th century.

 Advertisements for supplements were directed to consumers in newspapers, letters, pamphlets, celebrity endorsements, and on billboards.
-For 69 years, the AMA's Bureau of Investigation collected these products' packaging and advertisements, establishing what is known today as the Historical Health Fraud and Alternative Medicine Collection
+For 69 years, the AMA's Bureau of Investigation collected these products' packaging and advertisements, establishing what is known today as the Historical Health Fraud and Alternative Medicine Collection of the AMA Archives.
+Some of its most interesting items are categorized by "ailment" and are described herein.